evangboucher/DynaDoc/api.md

 ### `updateTable()`

-Given the previous ensure methods and set throughput methods, this function will push all the new updates to the table.
+Given the previous index methods and set throughput methods, this function will push all the new updates to the table.
 If the table is already not in an active state then this method will throw the error.
 This method will return a promise  immediately.
 Once updateTable() is called, then the pending changes from other DynaDoc methods will be pushed to the table.
 The table will enter the Updating state.
 No further changes can be made until the table returns to the active state (typically anything not using the indexes being updated will still be functional).
 It is your responsibility to ensure that the table is in an active state before making any calls to it (otherwise you will get errors).

 You must call describeTable() once the table returns to the active state in order to use the index or to know if it was deleted.
 It is highly discourage to use this method to update anything other than provisioned throughput for indexes and tables.
 It is recommended that you do manual addition and deletion of indexes once the table has been created.
 Otherwise, delete the table, and reconstruct it with the new indexes and parameters if you don't care about the data in the old table.